joelewnard/joelewnard/index.md

 Our work has centered on pediatric infectious diseases and vaccines against them, in particular pneumococcus (_Streptococcus pneumoniae_), rotavirus, and group A _Streptococcus_.
 We are also interested in statistical methods for the design and analysis of vaccine efficacy and effectiveness studies.
 We have redirected substantial effort to COVID-19 in the ongoing pandemic.

+## Recruitment ##

+Multiple fundned positions are available for PhD students and postdocs.
+Please contact jlewnard@berkeley.edu with your CV and a description of your background and research interests.

 ## Publications

 Work by current and former members are indicated in **bold** text.
 Work published since July, 2018 is lab output.
 For more details, see PI [Google Scholar](https://scholar.google.com/citations?user=-G_851kAAAAJ&hl=en).